Verge73/educenter-hugo/exampleSite/content/english/teacher/duis-rio.md

 ---
 title: Duis Rio 40 PLN/h
 bg_image: images/backgrounds/page-title.jpg
 description: You've found a real gem!
-Duis is real PRO, and his average rating of 4.8 only confirms that!
+Duis is a real PRO, and his average rating of 4.8 only confirms that!
 Duis' Masters' Degree has been verified by Tutorify.
 image: "/images/teacher-3.png"
 course: Vlogging